publisha/publisha.github.io/index.md

 ---
 # What is this website about?

-You will [find here help documents and tutorials][182881a3] and a range of topics including using Adobe InDesign and Apple iBooks Author, as well as using GitHub to edit documents within a repository.
+You will find here help documents and tutorials (written by @pageboy) [^2] on a range of topics including using Adobe InDesign and Apple iBooks Author, as well as using GitHub to edit documents within a repository.

-  [182881a3]: /contents "See all contents in a menu"

 More documents are being added and you can find the list within the left hand menu.
 Just click on the icon top left or [see the contents page][d78d4ed1].

   [d78d4ed1]: /contents "Open the contents page"

-## How did Chris Jennings[^2] build this web site?
+## How was this web site built?

 ### Jekyll
 The site is built with Jekyll which you can [find out about here][92c344c3]{:target="_blank"}.